bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **toPromise**<**T**>(`scheduler`: SchedulerLike): *OperatorLike‹[ObservableLike](interfaces/observablelike.md)‹T›, Promise‹T››*

-Returns an observable that completes with the last value produced by the source.
+Returns a Promise that completes with the last value produced by the source.

 **Type parameters:**